Exploring Variational Entanglement Hamiltonians: Results

 \subsection{TFIM and XXZ model across the phase diagram}

-This section investigates the TFIM and XXZ model across the respective phase diagrams to analyze how the algorithm performs when the systems are not critical and whether the algorithm can indicate the critical points or specific phases.
-Both physical models obey OBC and the chain lengths are varied, while $N=2\NA$ always holds.
-The Ansatz \BWV is used without any other corrections for both models and the maximum integration time is set to $\TMAX = 1$.\\ Figure \ref{fig:PDcostTFIM} shows the minimum of the cost function for varying the transverse field strength $\Gamma$ in the TFIM.
+This section investigates the TFIM and XXZ model across the respective phase diagrams to analyze how the algorithm performs when the systems are not critical and whether the algorithm can indicate the critical points or specific phases in the presence of measurement uncertainty.